Ofo language

-The Ofo language was a language spoken by the Mosopelea tribe until c.
-1673 in what is now Ohio, along the Ohio River.
-The tribe moved down the Mississippi River to Mississippi, near the Natchez people, and then to Louisiana, settling near the Tunica.
+Ofo (/'ou.fou/ OH-foh), also known as Mosopelea, is a language formerly spoken by the Ofo people, also called the Mosopelea, in what is now Ohio, along the Ohio River, until about 1673.
+The tribe moved south along the Mississippi River to Mississippi, near the Natchez people, and then to Louisiana, settling near the Tunica.

 In the 18th century, the Mosopelea were known under the names Oufé and Offogoula.
-On the basis of the presence of the phoneme /f/ in these names, it was once suspected that Ofo was a Muskogean language.
-However, anthropologist John R. Swanton discovered an aged female speaker of Ofo, Rosa Pierrette in 1908 while he was conducting fieldwork among the Tunica, he was then able to confirm that the language was Siouan and was similar to Biloxi.
-Pierrette had spoken Ofo as a child but Swanton says she told him that the rest of her tribe "had killed each other off" when she was 17.
+On the basis of the presence of the phoneme /f/ in these names, early linguists once suspected that Ofo was a Muskogean language.
+However, anthropologist John R. Swanton met an elder Ofo speaker, Rosa Pierrette, in 1908 while he was conducting fieldwork among the Tunica.
+From her information, he was then able to confirm that the language was Siouan and was similar to Biloxi.
+Pierrette had spoken Ofo as a child, but Swanton says she told Albert Gatschet that the rest of her tribe "had killed each other off" when she was 17.

 Phonology

-Ofo follows a process similar to Grassmann's Law, with /h/ counting as an aspirated consonant: /oskʰa/ 'crane' + /afʰã/ 'white' > /oskəfʰa/ 'white egret' and /apʰeti/ 'fire' + either /təsʰihi/ 'to burn' or /təsʰihi/ 'to breathe' > /apesʰihi/ 'smoke'.
+Ofo follows a process similar to Grassmann's law, with /h/ counting as an aspirated consonant: /oskʰa/ 'crane' + /afʰã/ 'white' > /oskəfʰa/ 'white egret' and /apʰeti/ 'fire' + either /təsʰihi/ 'to burn' or /təsʰihi/ 'to breathe' > /apesʰihi/ 'smoke'.